-The Corps is soliciting written comments from the public; federal, state, and local agencies and officials; Indian Tribes; and other interested parties in order to consider and evaluate the impacts of this proposed activity.
-Any comments received will be considered by the Corps to determine whether to issue, modify, condition, or deny a permit for this proposal.
-To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, general environmental effects, and other public interest factors listed above.
+EVALUATION FACTORS: The Corps is soliciting written comments from the public; federal, state, and local agencies and officials; Indian Tribes; and other interested parties in order to identify, consider and evaluate the impacts of this proposed activity.
+Any comments received will be considered by the Corps prior to preparation of the Final EIS and ultimately will inform the decision whether to issue, modify, condition, or deny a permit for this proposal.
+To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, and general environmental effects.